Debi (2005 film)

-Debi is a 2005 devotional Bengali film directed by Swapan Saha and produced by Mukul Sarkar.
-It is a remake of Kodi Ramakrishna's Ammoru (1995).
+Debi is a 2005 devotional Bengali-language mythological fantasy film directed by Swapan Saha and produced by Mukul Sarkar.
 The film features Jisshu Sengupta, Debashree Roy and Rachana Banerjee in the lead roles.
 Music of the film has been composed by Ashok Bhadra.
+The concept of the film was adopted from Kodi Ramakrishna's film Ammoru (1995) which is a Telegu film.